jjdelacruz1/portfolio2/README.md

+Personal portfolio template to showcase my projects and my experience!
+This project was created using the bootstrap template and configured to my needs.
+Please let me know if you see anything that can be improved!

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.